printdotio/printio-android-sdk/docs/PROJECT_SETUP.md

 * 4.1 Required dependencies (Mandatory)

-	To make your life easer we have bundled these libraries together.
-You can download [this archive](https://www.dropbox.com/s/0r5837d3t20kab0/libs.zip?dl=1) and extract the files to the `libs` folder of the PrintIO SDK.
+	To make your life easier we have bundled these libraries together.
+You can download [this archive](https://www.dropbox.com/s/116fiby558vvtuv/libs-2.3.8.zip?dl=1) and extract the files to the `libs` folder of the PrintIO SDK.

+	Android v4 Support Library is also required.
+Chances are that you already have this library included in your project.
+If not, you can find instructions about including support libraries on [this link](http://developer.android.com/tools/support-library/setup.html).

 * 4.2 Facebook SDK (This step is required only if you intend to use Facebook as a photo source)